TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 Directory for temporary files that should be public available (e.g. generated images).

-.. _directory-public-typo3temp-var:

-:file:`public/typo3temp/var/`
-"""""""""""""""""""""""""""""

-Legacy installations only.
-Directory for temporary files that contains private files (e.g. cache and log files) and should not be publicly available.
-See also :ref:`Environment-configuring-paths` for a more detailed description.

 .. _directory-var:

 :file:`var/`
 ------------

-Composer-based installations only.
 Directory for temporary files that contains private files (e.g. cache and logs files) and should not be publicly available.
 See also :ref:`Environment-configuring-paths` for a more detailed description.